nextcloud/documentation/admin_manual/index.rst

 This chapter will introduce you to the installation of ownCloud in different scenarios.

-If you want to just try ownCloud in a virtual machine without any configuration, skip ahead to the appliance section, where you will find ready-to-use images.
+If you want to just try ownCloud in a virtual machine without any configuration, check the section :doc:`installation/installation_appliance`, where you will find ready-to-use images.

 * :doc:`installation/installation_appliance`
 * :doc:`installation/installation_linux`